Characterizing Internal Evasion Attacks in Federated Learning: Abstract

 \section{Abstract}

-Personalized federated learning allows for clients in a distributed system to train a neural network tailored to their unique local data while leveraging information at other clients.
-However, clients' models are vulnerable to attacks during both the training and testing phases.
-In this paper we address the issue of adversarial clients crafting evasion attacks at test time to deceive other clients.
-For example, adversaries may aim to deceive spam filters and recommendation systems trained with personalized federated learning for monetary gain.
-The adversarial clients have varying degrees of personalization based on the method of distributed learning, leading to a "grey-box" situation.
-We are the first to characterize the transferability of such internal evasion attacks for different learning methods and analyze the trade-off between model accuracy and robustness depending on the degree of personalization and similarities in client data.
-We introduce a defense mechanism, pFedDef, that performs personalized federated adversarial training while respecting resource limitations at clients that inhibit adversarial training.
-Overall, pFedDef increases relative grey-box adversarial robustness by 62\% compared to federated adversarial training and performs well even under limited system resources.
+Federated learning allows for clients in a distributed system to jointly train a machine learning model.
+However, clients' models are vulnerable to attacks during the training and testing phases.
+In this paper, we address the issue of adversarial clients performing ``internal evasion attacks'': crafting evasion attacks at test time to deceive other clients.
+For example, adversaries may aim to deceive spam filters and recommendation systems trained with federated learning for monetary gain.
+The adversarial clients have extensive information about the victim model in a federated learning setting, as weight information is shared amongst clients.
+We are the first to characterize the transferability of such internal evasion attacks for different learning methods and analyze the trade-off between model accuracy and robustness depending on the degree of similarities in client data.
+We show that adversarial training defenses in the federated learning setting only display limited improvements against internal attacks.
+However, combining adversarial training with personalized federated learning frameworks increases relative internal attack robustness by 60\% compared to federated adversarial training and performs well under limited system resources.

-\section{Introduction}

-Modern computing devices such as smartphones and IoT (Internet of Things) sensors collect increasing amounts of data that can be used to improve user applications and services.
-Much of this data, however, is privacy-sensitive (e.g., health data from biological sensors or usage data from smartphones).
-Federated learning has emerged as a distributed training paradigm (\cite{FLmobile, fedlearn_survey}) that allows multiple users to collectively train a model, without revealing sensitive data to each other. \emph{Personalized} federated learning builds on this paradigm to distributedly train unique models tuned for different clients in the system that are related but not identical (\cite{fedMTL,fedMTL21,fedLaplacianRegMTL}).
-Since users in many federated learning applications have different data distributions~(\cite{personalizedFL}), such personalized models have been shown to outperform standard federated learning that trains a single model for all users.
+\section{INTRODUCTION}